 - I'll look for signs each and every day you're still with me, this I pray.

-Long Notes of Sympathy for Flowers
+Long Sympathy Messages for Funeral Flowers

 Those with a close relationship to the deceased or his family may wish to offer a longer note with more depth.
 If you choose a longer option, keep it to two or three sentences.
 You may need to scrap the standard flower arrangement card for a larger one to accommodate the message.